 If you have received a Self Assessment penalty but you no longer need to submit a tax return, the penalty can be cancelled by HMRC.
 You can notify HMRC that you don’t need to file a tax return through the HMRC website or via their helpline.

 Appealing a Self Assessment penalty online

-You can appeal against a £100 late submission penalty online using your Government Gateway business tax account.
+You can appeal against a £100 late submission or late payment penalty online using your Government Gateway account.
 To submit your appeal, you will need the date the penalty was issued, the date you filed your Self Assessment tax return and the details of your reasonable excuse.
 Once you have successfully submitted your appeal online, you will see a confirmation message, including when you can expect the result.